Qin Hui (historian): Peasant studies

-Banning of Moving Away from the Imperial Regime
+Moving Away from the Imperial Regime

 In December 2015, Qin Hui's new book Moving Away from the Imperial Regime (走出帝制 (Zǒuchū Dìzhì)), a collection of articles examining how the "dream" of constitutional democracy fell apart in China in the early 20th century after the country broke free from the Qing imperial order, was banned by the Chinese government.
 The book was a bestseller before the ban.
 "It's like they want to kill someone and won't even let him complain about it," Qin commented; "I can't talk about this matter."
 An anonymous employee at the book's publisher said that the book had "quality problems".
 The ban was issued days before China celebrated its second annual Constitution Day.

 His view is that the end of apartheid in South Africa was followed by serious security challenges, which some interpreted as proof that democratic reforms were detrimental.
 Yet even so, support for reviving racial segregation has disappeared, including among white South Africans themselves.
 In a comparable way, after the 1911 Revolution, Chinese society decisively moved away from the imperial order.
 Despite the considerable disorder of the early Republic, any attempt to restore monarchy lacked legitimacy and found no meaningful public backing.

-The Rise of the Chinese Model Is Not a Good Thing for China
+China Model

 Qin Hui once spoke with various people in Germany, including Hans Modrow, the last Communist leader of East Germany.
 Modrow, despite his dissatisfaction with post-reunification outcomes, never believed East Germany could have prevailed over the West, noting that even under democracy the population gap alone made electoral victory impossible.
 Qin Hui then posed a hypothetical scenario: if Honecker had crushed the 1989 democratic movement and kept the Berlin Wall intact, East Germans would still lack political freedoms, but Honecker might have embraced market reforms for pragmatic reasons—turning East Germany into an authoritarian, low-cost production base economically tied to West Germany, with Western capital entering and inexpensive goods flowing out.

-Trump and Hitler
+Trump

 In Qin Hui’s view, longstanding left-wing and right-wing critiques claim that American democracy is manipulated by money and media, making it insincere.
 Yet the 2016 election showed a different pattern: Trump spent only a fraction of Clinton’s budget but still won, which weakens the argument that money determines the outcome.
 Major media organizations, political elites in both parties, major business sectors, and academia were overwhelmingly opposed to him, indicating that neither media nor establishment support dictated the result.